jazzmind/concept-composition-framework/framework/docs/synchronization-implementation.md

-## Implementing Synchronizations
+# Implementing Synchronizations

-Instead of relying on a custom synchronization language and parser, the current engine provides a TypeScript-native approach to specifying synchronizations.
-A complete and functional example of this can be found in:

-@example.ts
+Synchronizations are the key to composing independent concepts into working applications.
+The TypeScript implementation provides a declarative, LLM-friendly approach that maintains the clarity and precision of the specification language.

+## Why TypeScript Synchronizations?

+From the Sundai-25 presentation, we learned that better structure amplifies AI effectiveness.
+TypeScript synchronizations provide:

+- **Type Safety**: Catch composition errors at compile time
+- **IDE Support**: Auto-completion and refactoring for synchronizations
+- **Debugging**: Clear stack traces when synchronizations fail
+- **Modularity**: Each sync is an independent, testable function
+- **LLM Clarity**: Explicit patterns that AI can understand and modify

+A complete working example can be found in the framework evaluation examples.

 After creating concept classes, you can initialize the Sync engine and instrument concepts as follows: